To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 Examples include attending therapy, taking prescribed medications, seeking alternative treatment like yoga or meditation, or even scheduling follow-up appointments with your doctor.

 Mental health disabilities are serious.
 However, one condition alone may not be enough for you to receive a favorable decision.
 Let’s say you have depression, anxiety, and PTSD.
 You should pursue each of those claims if they all impact your ability to work.

 Don’t just put all your eggs in one basket.
 Similarly, if you have mental disabilities and physical disabilities, you should pursue both types if they impact your ability to work.
 For example, if depression and a back condition keep you from working, it may be in your best interest to pursue both conditions on your disability application.

 Simply having a diagnosis of a condition does not necessarily mean that it will keep you from working.
 For instance, you may have a diagnosis of depression, but it may not impact your job.

-Or maybe you’re able to manage your conditions with medication and it does not impact your job.
-You need evidence showing how your mental disability impacts your ability to work.
+Or maybe you’re able to manage your conditions with medication, and it does not impact your job.
+You need evidence showing how your mental health disability impacts your ability to work.

 Did you miss a lot of work because of your psychological impairment?
 Do you have problems dealing with the public?
 Are you only able to concentrate for small periods of time?
 Do you avoid public places?
 These are just some of the examples of how mental health conditions can impact your job.

-It’s no secret that most people get denied at least once or twice when pursuing a Social Security disability claim.
+It’s no secret that most people get denied mental health disability benefits at least once or twice when pursuing a Social Security claim.
 There is a good chance your claim will be denied, too.

-Mental health conditions are serious and they need to be treated properly.
-If you’ve been struggling with a mental health condition, and you can’t work, give us a call today for a free consultation on how to win a disability case for mental illness
+Mental health disabilities are serious and need to be treated properly.
+If you’ve been struggling with a mental health condition, and you can’t work, give us a call today for a free consultation on how to prove mental health disability to the SSA.